GouniManikumar12/amxp-spec/README.md

 ---

+## Extension Namespace

+AIP supports innovation without fragmentation through a controlled extension namespace.
+Any operator can add new fields immediately inside a dedicated `ext` object, where their custom parameters live under their own vendor ID.
+This gives companies full flexibility to experiment, pass proprietary data, or build advanced features without ever touching or breaking the core protocol.
+If an extension proves useful across the ecosystem, the operator can submit a lightweight RFC, and we evaluate it for inclusion in the next version of AIP.
+This model keeps the standard stable, predictable, and clean, while allowing rapid evolution on the edges — the same governance pattern used by OpenRTB, OAuth, and Kubernetes.

+Each schema defines an optional `ext` container that may include any number of vendor IDs (e.g., `"ext": { "acme.ai": { ... } }`).
+Operators are expected to document their namespaces and follow the RFC process below to promote broadly useful fields into the core spec.

+---

+## Platform ↔ Operator Interface

+- **`platform-request`** – Payload AI platforms send to operators when a user expresses commercial intent.
+It captures raw query text, locale/geo, optional conversation history, transport auth, and any vendor extensions under `ext`.
+- **`context-request`** – Payload operators send to subscribed brand agents after classifying the opportunity.
+Operators may derive or redact fields from the originating `platform-request` before fanout.

+This split keeps the platform/operator contract stable while allowing operators to enrich or anonymize data before reaching bidders.

+---

 ## Repository Structure

 ```
 aip-spec/
 ├── schemas/              # JSON Schema definitions (Draft 2020-12)
 │   ├── context-request.json
+│   ├── platform-request.json
 │   ├── bid.json
 │   ├── auction-result.json
 │   ├── event-cpx-exposure.json